TheNetAdmin/Makefile-Templates/Readme.md

 ## Introduction

-Here are some **Makefile Templates** for different size of projects, from a simple project which has a 'flat' source file structure, to a bigger project which has a 'complex' structure.
+Here are some **Makefile Templates** for different size of projects, from simple project with a 'flat' source file structure, to bigger project with a 'complex' structure.

-These templates may not be clear enough or concise, but they are built for specific scenes.
+These templates may not be clear or concise enough, but they are built for specific scenes.
 Some of them may have severe side-effect when the project grows, but that shoud be the time to consider changing a better Makefile from other templates we provided.

 Feel free to raise issues, or contribute pull-requests, we welcome all kinds of ideas.